Coming Soon: New Building for Children's Specialty Care

 Loma Linda University Children’s Health offers comprehensive heart care diagnosis and treatment for newborns, infants, children and adolescents.
-Our nine pediatric cardiologists and specially-trained cardiac staff provide children world-class heart care in a comfortable, family-friendly environment.
+Our pediatric cardiologists and specially-trained cardiac staff provide children world-class heart care in a comfortable, family-friendly environment.

 Since pioneering infant heart transplant in 1984, our commitment to research, education, technology and cutting-edge surgical techniques has remained strong.